 Remember, the end goal of blogging is to help turn your readers into followers, and your followers into customers.

 10. Blogging is Easy

-You’ll have to figure out how to make money from your blog posts so your effort doesn’t go to waste.
+You’ll have to figure out how to make money from your blog post so your effort doesn’t go to waste.
 It’s a long-term game and sometimes, you’ll find it difficult to stay motivated.

-Writing blogs is a powerful way to build your brand, reach your followers and turn them to customers, and to make money.
+Writing a blog is a powerful way to build your brand, reach your followers turn them into customers, and make money.
 However, with so many half-truths and misconceptions floating around, it can be difficult to know fact from fiction.
-And if you approach writing blogs the wrong way or misunderstand what it can do for you or your business, it can be challenging to maximize its potential.
+And if you approach writing a blog the wrong way or misunderstand what it can do for you or your business, it can be challenging to maximize its potential.

-With these 10 truths uncovered, you can now take practical steps to create and build a successful blog.
-Once you find your own optimal posting schedule, begin to create high-quality relevant content, learn to read and interpret the analytics behind it, and discover ways to earn from it, blogging can truly be a powerful tool for your business.
+With these 10 blogging myths, you can take practical steps to create and build a successful blog.
+Once you find your optimal posting schedule, begin to create high-quality relevant content, learn to read and interpret the analytics behind it, and discover ways to earn from it, blogging can truly be a powerful tool for your business.